HYF-Class23/group1-hyf-rebuild/planning/development-strategy.md

 - add class `fascinating-words` to `p`
 - make the font family `fantasy`

-## 6-Testimony
+## 7-Testimony

 ### As a user I want to see some testimony

-- This user story is developed on branch `12-description`.
+- This user story is developed on branch "partners-testemony-html".
 - This branch is merged to `master` branch after completion.

 ### html